SteamDiver/SCheck/README.md

 #REQUIREMENTS
 1) Web application requires PHP 5.3.13 or above.

-2) To process large text you may need to increase the parametr 'post_max_size' in your 'php.ini'.
+2) To process large text you may need to increase parameters 'post_max_size' and 'max_execution_time' in your 'php.ini'.